vuetifyjs/vuetify/packages/docs-next/src/pages/en/getting-started/quick-start.md

 ---
+meta:
+  title: Get started with Vuetify
   description: Get started with Vue and Vuetify in no time.
 Support for Vue CLI, Webpack, Nuxt and more.
   keywords: quick start, vuetify templates, installing vuetify, install vuetify
 ---

 # Quick start